Scroll Top

 Some seedlings will emerge but most will not, which will result in sporadic growth.
 The growth will be slow and eventually, the resilient seedlings that did manage to sprout will succumb to the fungi infection, fall over and die.

-Visible fungi on the seeds, seedlings, or grow medium that appears like spiderwebs or fluffy cotton swab balls.
+You may notice fungi that are visible on the seeds, seedlings, or grow medium, resembling spiderwebs or fluffy white cotton balls.

 The seedling stems are discolored, thin/pinched, and appear water-soaked.
 Maybe falling over due to thin strand-like stems where the seedlings are infected.

-The stems of young seedlings will be discolored and rotting either above or below the growing medium.
+The young seedlings’ stems may show discoloration and rot either above or below the growing medium.

 Cotyledons will droop down and wilt.
 The leaves may turn brown or greenish-gray in color.